 Built in 1953, by Higgins Industries Incorporated of New Orleans, Louisiana (hull #11656 / LT 1975) as the LT-1975 for the United States Army.

 In 2004, the tug was acquired by the American Navigation Company of San Francisco, California.
 Where she was renamed as the Marine Expediter.

 In 2006, the tug was transferred to the Foss Maritime Company subsidiary Constellation Maritime of Manchester, Massachusetts.
 Where she was renamed as the Phoenix.

-In 2010, the tug was acquired by Arthur Fournier of the Fournier Towing and Ship Service of Belfast, Maine.
+In 2010, the tug was acquired by Captain Arthur Fournier of the Fournier Towing and Ship Service of Belfast, Maine.
 Where she was renamed as the Captain Bill.